mia-platform/documentation/docs/fast_data/configuration/projections.md

 In order to finally create the new Projection, you will need to save the configuration.

 :::tip
-Too see more details about your projection you can click on the arrow on the right inside the same section
+To see more details about your projection you can click on the arrow on the right inside the same section
 :::

 ### Projection fields